hefrank9568/PGSBench/README.md

 # PGSBench
 Benchmarking of Psychiatric PGS (traditional approach as well as more novel approach: GSEM) across diverse ancestry groups in twocohorts
+## To do for now:
+1. I already have scripts from previous analyses as well as plots, results, etc. Put all of them into an Archive file, mark date, maybe write a short summary of the general approach, and then start project all over, revising previous scripts, but updating with more clear organization/workflow, and using new factor scores, etc.
+2. Use the previous PGSs (clumped using 1kg is probably fine), but spend some time to look over the GWASs, and prepare summary tables for all GWASs, including the GSEM.
+Need to be very clear about what GWAS each PGS was calculated from

 # Workflow
 ## Step 1: Pre-process data